Breast Implant Removal Surgery in Melbourne Victoria

 A Medicare rebate may be available for the procedure if you are eligible.
 If so, it will make a big difference if you are privately insured, as the Private Health insurance might pay more of the hospital and theatre expenses.
 They can sometimes contribute to the expenses for dressings and garments.

-With a doctor’s referral you can receive a Medicare rebate for your initial and subsequent consultations.
+You need a doctor’s referral to receive a Medicare rebate for your initial and subsequent consultations.

 If you have the relevant private health insurance you not only receive the Medicare rebate for your procedure, you will receive an extra rebate from your health fund.